joshxgchen/joshxgchen/README.md

 - **Swimming:** 🏊‍♂️ - Helped out with lifeguarding a bit for Dynamo, swam for 10+ years

-- **Hiking:** 🌲 - Requirement of living in Vancouver
+- **Hiking:** 🌲 - Legal requirement of living in Vancouver

-Thanks for visiting my GitHub profile, and take care! 💛
+Thanks for visiting my GitHub profile, and take care! 💛 Always open to making new friends, so feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/joshxchen) :)